james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 #### SSH Niceness

 Add your public key to Moebius in order to ssh without a password.
+This is not required, but it does make popping in and out of the pi nice and quick.
+Plus, no password to remember!

+Moebius does not come with `nano`.
+If you are not familiar with the vi tool, you should [use this site to learn some basics](http://www.washington.edu/computing/unix/vi.html).

-Just create `~/.ssh` and then use `vi ~/.ssh/authorized_keys` to paste in your public key.
+Just create `~/.ssh` and then use `vi ~/.ssh/authorized_keys` to create a new file, then paste in your public key.

+### Dev Environment Setup

 * Run `moebius` and select `Basic/Initial Setup`
 * Choose `Autoresize SD partition`, follow the instructions